anshddoshi27/Tithi/docs/canon/critical_flows.md

 ### P0001 — Critical Flows
 - None introduced in this prompt.
 Extensions enable future triggers/functions and exclusion constraints.
 Count: 0

+### P0002 — Critical Flows
+- None introduced in this prompt (enum definitions only; flows arrive with tables and workers in later prompts).
+Count: 0